 Monte Pelmo at sunset from Coldai.

 The sun was setting.
 On our left Monte Pelmo seemed to be on fire.
-On the right of us, a rainbow partly appeared and in between there was a long stretch of summits, all set ablaze in the yellow light.
-We were astonished and touched by the beauty of all this and stood there until, after just 10 minutes, this theatre of light was over.
+To the right of us, a rainbow partly appeared and in between there was a long stretch of summits, all set ablaze in the yellow light.
+We were astonished and touched by the beauty of all this.
+We stood there until, after just 10 minutes, this theatre of light was over.

 Day 7: Rifugio Coldai to Rifugio Vazzoler